Reference books: From 1969-2001, the Institute produced dozens of reference books, several in multiple editions. Flagship titles were:

 The California Handbook (eight editions), the standard resource guide to all aspects of the state, which Sunset Magazine called “an astonishing compendium,” and about which the Los Angeles Times wrote: “No other contemporary guide covers so much California ground.”

 The World Directory of Environmental Organizations (six editions), which Booklist (American Library Association) called "an essential purchase for academic institutions with environment-related curricula."
 The most-visited page on our Web site is a 2,000-word essay that originated in the World Directory, “About Environmental Organizations & Programs.”

 Research reports and conference proceedings: Numerous publications have resulted from Institute and related IUCN projects.
-Examples are mentioned under descriptions of projects above; many others are listed on the Web site.
-Most publications are now issued in both print and online form.
+Most are now issued in both print and online form.

-Most printed books and reports have been published by the Institute .
-In many cases, they have been co-published with such other organizations as IUCN, Earthscan (London), Development Alternatives (New Delhi), and the World Future Society.
+Many of the printed books and reports have been published by the Institute.
+Others have been co-published with such other organizations as IUCN, Earthscan (London), Development Alternatives (New Delhi), and the World Future Society.
 Articles resulting from the Institute’s work have appeared in academic and professional journals.